IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Types

-The Card comes with styling flexibility through the various overrides available for header, content and actions areas such as text, icons and button colors.
+The Card is available in one of the following layouts:

 |                   |                                       |
 | ----------------- | ------------------------------------- |